-Refueling of machinery and vehicles used on site is carried out as per OEMP.
+Refuelling of machinery and vehicles used on site is carried out as per the OEMP.
 Absorbent materials are available to soak up minor spills.
-The site contains a 12,500L bunded diesel tank with bowser, and a 9,500L double skinned above ground diesel tank.
-The 12,500L diesel tank and associated bunding is connected to Eclipse Oil/Water Separator which is service by Eclipse six monthly.
+The site contains a 12,500 L bunded diesel tank with bowser and a 9,500 L double skinned above ground diesel tank.
+The 12,500 L diesel tank and associated bunding is connected to an oil/water separator which is serviced by Eclipse on a six monthly basis.
 Integrity of the 9,500L double skinned tank is inspected regularly.